 Adapted from Thai Vegetarian Cooking, by Vatcharin Bhumichitr

-Variations: add some tofu cubes, or diced carrots in the first step.
+Variations: add some tofu cubes or diced vegetables (carrots, potato, etc.) in the first step.